grt192/Formatter-Config-Docs/configuringJavaFormatter.md

 compileJava.dependsOn spotlessApply
 ```

-The complete file should look similar to this, there will be other configs that you should keep in place:
+`./build.gradle` should look similar to this, there will be other configs that you should keep in place:

 ```
 plugins {